Chanel ready-to-wear collection: Chanel Ready-to-Wear Fall 2018 Runway Show

-Stella Tennant, and Yasmine Le Bon attended the show.

 Chanel Ready-to-Wear Spring 2019 Runway Show

 The Chanel Ready-to-Wear Spring 2019 Runway Show was presented on October 2, 2018 at the Grand Palais in Paris.
 Monikered by Vogue Runway as the “C-side,” the Spring 2019 Ready-to-Wear collection was set against a backdrop of a tropical beachside runway, complete with a tiki hut and mini boardwalk.
 Transitioning from previous seasons of forests and waterfalls, this season's Chanel beachscape featured sand, turf, waves, and lifeguards.
 For those concerned about the lavishness or potential waste of the production, the program notes assured guests that the water used to create the 25 centimeter depth and 131 x 32 meter surface would be “reprocessed via the common sewage system operated by Eau de Paris,” while every grain of sand would be “put back into the usual circuit of the construction industry, for which it was initially intended.”
 The production design was said to be reminiscent of Karl Lagerfeld's childhood holidays on the island of Sylt.

 As reported by Vogue Italia, “It is the beach of one of my favourite places—nothing is going on there— no boats because the sea is too rough,” Lagerfeld explained.
 “I went as a child – and back once for a campaign with Claudia Schiffer and Shalom Harlow,” he continued.
 “It's the least polluted place on earth in the middle of the North Sea—in my childhood you had to take little fishing boats to go over.
 But the same landscape changes every day—the dunes move with the wind.”

 As told to WWD, Poppy Delevingne said post-show.
 “It was like going to the most glamorous beach party of all time.”
 She continued, “I loved all the pastel colors, all the tweeds, all the raffia hats and sandals.
 I loved all the models barefoot, I loved all the sunshine-y looks,” she said.
 “I feel like I’ve just taken a holiday, so ‘thank you, Karl.’”

 The collection of 82 pastel looks in shades of mint, yellow, white, and pink, referenced late 1980s and early 1990s with oversized blazers and bike shorts.
 Accessories included beach ball minaudières, terry cloth handbags, and oversized straw hats.
 The models carried two crossbody bags simultaneously.
 Embroideries, playful prints, and logo-emblazoned tweed vests, caftans, and tunics were also featured.

-Luna Bijl, Anna Ewers, Kaia Geber, Carolina Thaler, Hiandra Martinez, Adwoa Aboah, Hoyeon Jung, and Adut Akech were amongst the models who walked in the show.
-Pharrell Williams, Christa Theret, Emmanuelle Alt, Pamela Anderson, Poppy Delevingne, and Vaness Paradis attended the runway presentation.